jomisica/lxd-kube/README.md

 Written by José Miguel Silva Caldeira <miguel@ncdc.pt>.

 ## Description:

+This project is a collection of templates and scripts that aim to quickly and efficiently provision Kubernetes clusters on top of LXC containers.

+By creating and/or configuring templates, it will be possible to optimize various aspects of both LXD and Kubernetes configurations.

+The project already distributes templates and a configuration file that references them as well as the scripts used to create kubernetes containers and clusters.

 This README explains how to create Kubernetes clusters inside LXD containers.

 ### Setting up a K8s Cluster using LXC/LXD